klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/debug.md

 ---
 description: >-
-  Functions used to inspect and debug node state and blockchain data at run time.
+  APIs used to inspect and debug node state and blockchain data at run time.
 ---

 # Namespace debug